 Over 80% of the people suffering from fibromyalgia are women.
-Fibromyalgia is a debilitating condition characterized by widespread pain, inability to sleep well, fatigue, headaches, facial pain, digestive problems, and foggy thinking.
+Fibromyalgia is a debilitating condition characterized by widespread pain, sildenafil inability to sleep well, fatigue, headaches, facial pain, digestive problems, and foggy thinking.
 Many people with fibromyalgia are unable to work or function normally.

 The medical literature states that the causes of fibromyalgia are unknown.
 Some researchers note similarities to chronic fatigue syndrome and chemical sensitivity.
 Current theories on the causes of fibromyalgia include stress, sleep disturbance, genetic predisposition, seratonin and dopamine dysfunction, toxins in the environment, bacterial and yeast imbalances in the colon, and psychological factors.